dezhouc2/Machine-Learning-from-A-Z/Part 2 Regression/Multiplelinear Regress.md

   - confident level = 1 - significant level
   - significant level default as a = 0.05 which means i'm 95% confidence that ....

+* note: sklearn package can take cares of which parameters are important and no need to manually get "important" variables to the model

 - 5 methods of building models:
   - all in (select all independent variables/use to prepare for backward elimination)